Bengt Sæternes: Club career

-Bengt Sæternes had short stints in both Viking and Odd Grenland until his career boosted in Bodø/Glimt.
+Sæternes had short stints in both Viking and Odd Grenland until his career boosted in Bodø/Glimt.
 He was the club's top scorer in a number of seasons before he was sold to the Belgian First Division club Club Brugge.
 His stay in Belgium was ruined by multiple injuries, and he decided to return to Norway in the summer of 2004.
 Despite the general public believed that he would transfer to the champions Rosenborg, Bengt chose Brann instead.
-He made an instant impact in Bergen by demonstrating great goal scoring abilities clearly proven in the 2004 cup final, when he scored 3 goals.
+He made an instant impact in Bergen by demonstrating great goal scoring abilities clearly proven in the 2004 cup final, when he scored three goals.
 After a great 2004 season, the 2005 and the beginning of the 2006 season was a disappointment, mainly due to a long lasting injury.
 Sæternes never managed to copy the success from his first season in Brann.
-Since then he has played both in OB, Vålerenga and before he returned to Viking.
+He went on to play both in OB, Vålerenga before returning to Viking.

 Ahead of the 2012 season, Viking terminated Sæternes' contract, after only one season at the club.